Kit for Cat: Plot

 The kitten, having overheard, takes advantage and starts making a huge racket.
 Sylvester places a pair of earmuffs on the sleeping Elmer, in an attempt to drown out the kitten's noise (which involves a shotgun, a parade drum, and a slamming door).
 Infuriated, Sylvester literally blows his top and begins chasing the kitten; panicking, the kitten turns the radio on full-blast, activates the coin-operated pianola and proceeds to make noise in a variety of other ways.
-The earmuffs fail, and Elmer runs down the stairs yelling that he has "made up [his] mind who's weaving these pwemises!"; however, he is interrupted by a knock at the door—Elmer's landlord serves him an eviction notice, presumably due to the excess noise {"In other words GET OUT!"}.
+The earmuffs fail, and Elmer runs down the stairs yelling that he has "made up [his] mind who's weaving these pwemises!"; however, he is interrupted by a knock at the door because his landlord said "Oh no, you haven't!
+I've made up my mind!
+Here!", the landlord serves Elmer an eviction notice, presumably due to the excessive noise, the only things in the eviction notice that is very clear to read, said "In other words GET OUT!".
 The cartoon ends with Sylvester, the kitten, and Elmer looking for food in the trash alley.